-Castor, a Republican, was the representative for Pennsylvania's 3rd congressional district from 1905 to 1907.
+Castor was the representative for Pennsylvania’s 3rd congressional district and was a Republican.
+He served from 1905 to 1907.

-He was previously the representative for Pennsylvania's 3rd congressional district (1903-1905).
+He was previously the representative for Pennsylvania’s 3rd congressional district as a Republican from 1903 to 1905.

 From Mar 1904 to Feb 1906, Castor missed 66 of 85 roll call votes, which is 77.6%.
 This is much worse than the median of 30.1% among the lifetime records of representatives serving in Feb 1906.
 The chart below reports missed votes over time.